-(i) Resetting the Foundation
+(i) Reset our Foundation

-In the fourth quarter of fiscal 2017, the Company launched Project Sunrise, a comprehensive three year transformation intended to simplify the organizational structure and reduce costs.
-The transformation is expected to result in at least \$500.0 million in annualized cost savings by the end of fiscal 2020.
+In the fourth quarter of fiscal 2017, the Company launched Project Sunrise, a comprehensive three-year transformation intended to simplify the organizational structure and reduce costs.
+The transformation was expected to yield \$500 million in annualized benefits by the end of fiscal 2020.
+The Company realized approximately \$100 million of these benefits during fiscal 2018 through organizational design and strategic sourcing cost reductions and improvements in store operations.
+In fiscal 2019, the Company realized a further \$200 million of benefits, driven by initial rollouts of category resets and cost reductions in other areas.